thegrumpys/odop/docs/Help/SpringDesign/spring_oview.md

 distance; either deflection or spring length.
 The force-deflection relationship of a cylindric coil spring of uniform pitch (refer to [Restrictions](../../About/Legal/Restrictions) ) is linear.
-The slope of the line is the spring RATE measured in force per unit deflection.
+The slope of the line is the spring Rate measured in force per unit deflection.

 ODOP:Spring produces information about four points on the force-deflection curve.
-As described in the WHAT TO DO IF section (below), specifying both force and deflection for any two points will completely specify the force-deflection line.
+As described in the What To Do If section (below), specifying both force and deflection for any two points will completely specify the force-deflection line.
-Any additional specification on RATE or one of the other points will over specify the problem.
+Any additional specification on Rate or one of the other points will over specify the problem.
 Unless the redundant specification is exactly in line with the other values, the conflict will keep ODOP:Spring from finding a feasible solution.
 Consistent specification of constraints